-Now a year later and we're still no nearer having our day in court on 29-30 June 2021, although we received permission to proceed on climate change grounds back in July 2020.
+Now over a year later and we finally had our day in court on 29-30 June 2021, although we received permission to proceed on climate change grounds back in July 2020.
 The decision was published on 26 July 2021.
 The Government has dragged its heels and put obstacles in the way of the challenge at every opportunity, seemingly not wanting to face up to reality.

 It's also been approving every new road possible, overriding the recommendations of independent planning inspectors on at least three occasions in the process.
 For those wishing to know more detail about our challenge, check out the legal details (click on the button below).

 We were finally in court on 29-30 June 2021 and the decision was published on Monday 26 July 2021.
 We realise this case will be of interest to people concerned about climate change, air pollution and other environmental issues, as well as communities across the country threatened by road building.
 So watch this space for regular updates!

 This is a somewhat slow and expensive process and since we are only a small organisation, that's why we need to raise money to cover our legal costs.
 Anything you can give via CrowdJustice would be much appreciated.